arduino/docs-content/content/learn/04.electronics/10.power-pins/power-pins.md

 ### USB Connector

-This option is often recommended when experimenting with small loads that requires 5V, current would be constrained by USB host device where the board is connected.
+This option is often recommended when experimenting with small loads that require 5V; the current would be constrained by the USB host device where the board is connected.

 ### Barrel Jack Connector